vindarel/cl-ansi-term/README.md

   - a single hash-table
   - a single plist.

-  KEYS is a list of keys to display (only applicable for hash-tables and plists).
+  KEYS is a list of keys to display.
 The associated rows or columns will be displayed.
+    With list of regular lists, the default headers are considered to be in the first list.

-  EXCLUDE is a list of keys to NOT display (only applicable for hash-tables and plists).
+  EXCLUDE is a list of keys to NOT display.
 Example:

    (table '((:A :B :C) (1 2 3)))